 top of page

-Updated: 20 hours ago
+Updated: 5 days ago

 This is a post I never thought I'd be writing.
 As a teacher, it's the saddest thing I've ever done.
 I'm wrestling with every word as I type.
 I want to get this right.

-Our school community lost a beautiful family in the Air India flight a few weeks ago: Amani in my Nursery class and Zayn in Reception, who I taught last year, along with their loving parents.
+Our school community lost a beautiful family in the tragic Air India flight crash a few weeks ago: Amani in my Nursery class and Zayn in Reception, who I taught last year, along with their loving parents.

+At school, we cried a lot.
+But beyond the tears, then what?
 I felt I needed to create a eulogy so the family are never forgotten; something with meaning and significance.
 Something that can help other children and families.

 My idea was to create a memorial anthology of bereavement poems to help the school community and the family left behind, especially Aunty who would often pick the children up at home time.
 The same Aunty we went to visit the day after the tragedy who welcomed us into the family home and insisted on telling us how grateful she was for all we had done for Zayn and Amani.
 The sound of primal grief in that flat will never leave me, neither will the privilege of being able to share our love and sorrow.

+As a poet and teacher, I believe in the power of words and that poems can offer solace.
 Saying that, I knew in this situation words and poetry, however beautifully written, can never heal the pain.
-But what poetry can do, is show how much people care.
+But what poetry can do is show how much people care.

 Still unsure whether it was the correct thing to do, I contacted all of my poetry friends, explaining the tragic events.
-I invited them to share a poem to help our school community and more importantly, to help the family and friends of Zayn and Amani.
+I invited them to share a poem to help our school community and, more importantly, to help the family and friends of Zayn and Amani.

 I was overwhelmed by the response.

-The Beautiful Zayn & Amani
+The Beautiful Zayn & Aman

 Still